uwcvis/cvis2025/_pages/call-for-papers.md

 {% include table.html data="important_dates" %}

+# Arxiv

+ You may optionally publish your paper on JVIS after the CVIS conference.
+If you would like to opt out of publication, please contact us before Jan 10th, 2025.
+Note that papers longer than 4 pages may violate the dual submission policy of some conferences.
+In the case that your paper is 5-6 pages, please use the JVIS template (compact template released after CVIS via an email to accepted authors) to check the page length in your camera-ready copy.

 # Poster Presentation
 Accept-poster papers are required to be present in person at DC 1301 on campus of **University of Waterloo**.
 A poster template can be downloaded here (the poster format is A0): [poster template](https://docs.google.com/presentation/d/13DWwser0PpAAf2ovwkDqwRDEuJ6ERlvC/edit?usp=sharing&ouid=106340322616558895574&rtpof=true&sd=true).

+**For any questions, please send an email to cvis.uw@gmail.com**